r00tarded/voter/README.md

 ``$ ./voter -c yourconfig.json -da``

+Vote on all comments and submissions from user names in config (regardless of subreddit):

+``$ ./voter -c yourconfig.json -vu``

-Enable "hammer" mode, where every new comment (score of 1) is upvoted by someone, the bot upvotes it as well.
-If a new comment gets downvoted the bot downvotes it too.
+Enable "hammer" mode based on subreddit, where every new comment (score of 1) is upvoted by someone, the bot upvotes it as well.
+If a new comment gets downvoted the bot downvotes it too:

 ``$ ./voter -c yourconfig.json -h``